 Hey, here's a fun game to play!
-Go find a cartoonist friend of yours who's been drawing stuff for at least, say, ten years or so.
+Go find a cartoonist friend of yours who's been drawing stuff for around, say, twenty years or so.
 Then, show them some of their earlier work and ask for comments.
 Guaranteed hilarity!
 I deny any responsibility for increased strain on friendships as a result of performing this activity!